ersoy-kardesler/win32-subsystem/README.md

-# win32-subsystem
+# Ersoy Kardesler Win32 Subsystem
-An attempt to implement Win32 emulation for Linux
+An attempt to implement Win32 emulation for Linux from Ersoy Kardesler.

+## Installation and Running
+    ./win32-subsystem

+## Copyright
+Copyright (c) 2023 Erdem Ersoy, Ercan Ersoy

+## License
+Licensed with MIT license.
+See LICENSE file for details.